-The new Pro-Ject T1 series of turntables is the Austrian company’s latest addition to its budget line, which is filled with turntables $500 and below.
+The Pro-Ject T1 series of turntables is one of the Austrian company’s latest additions to its budget line, which is filled with turntables $500 and below.
 But the three T1 models are Pro-Ject’s purest expressions of an entry-level product, designed to appeal to vinyl fans who like to keep things cheap and simple.

 We’re taking a look at the T1 Phono SB, the $399 model in the middle.
 It has a built-in phono preamp and electronic speed controls for 33 and 45 rpm.
 The basic T1 ($329) does not have a phono preamp and requires you to change speeds by manually moving the belt.
 The T1 BT ($429) adds Bluetooth and a phono preamp but takes away electronic speed switching.
 They all come with a $70 Ortofon OM5e cartridge.

 The T1 Phono SB’s Combination Of Features Seems Just Right

 The T1 Phono SB can be plugged directly into a pair of powered speakers, or you can switch out its preamp and use an external phono stage for a more traditional set-up.
 Many similar turntables have landed in recent years, with Audio-Technica leading the way with its wildly popular LP120X and LP120 models.